 This is a novel about Ieva’s life and the role of Andrejs and Aksels in it.
 She was mainly raised by her grandmother, who died after being fully dependent on her daughter’s care.
-The narration of this fact is taken as an opportunity to convey an interesting reflexion on how old people can again need almost the same level of care as babies.
+The narration of this fact is taken as an opportunity to convey an interesting reflection on how old people can again need almost the same level of care as babies.
 From there on, the story continues to go backwards.
 Each part is usually set in an earlier time period than the previous one, and they are told from various perspectives.

 Ieva was once married to Andrejs.
 From his point of view in the third person, we become aware that he was in prison for some time, because he murdered Aksels in circumstances only disclosed later on.
 He and Ieva had a daughter shortly after starting their relationship.
 He has a new partner now, and his remarks both about her and Ieva are often sexist.
 If I managed to form an opinion about Andrejs early on, the same didn’t happen with Ieva and Aksels.
 It’s only when we know more about the past that that becomes possible.
 Reading others’ opinions on Ieva and knowing some current events from her life was not enough.

 It’s only during the last third of the novel that the real connection between Ieva, Andrejs and Aksels becomes clear, and the reasons behind Ieva’s present opinions on love are fully understandable.
-The way in which the story is structured led me to false conjectures, seeing that we have to fill in the gaps before being given all information.
+The way the story is structured led me to false conjectures, seeing that we have to fill in the gaps before being given all information.
 As we are only told scraps of former events at first, the past of the characters ends up being surprising.